shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/setting_software_environment_variables.md

 # How do I set environment variables before launching software?

-It's common to need to set environment before launching a given software so that your studio customizations are applied.

-Shotgun Toolkit allows you to configure the environment during the launch process through the use of hooks which allow for custom code to be run.
+Shotgun Toolkit allows you to use hooks during the launch process to configure the environment and run custom code.

-When you launch software such as Nuke or Maya for exmaple via Shotgun Desktop or through the browser integration, the `tk-multi-launchapp` will be run.
+When you launch software, for example Nuke or Maya, via Shotgun Desktop or through the browser integration, the `tk-multi-launchapp` will be run.
 This app is responsible for launching the software and ensuring the Shotgun integrations start up as expected.
 There are two points during this process that are exposed via hooks to allow custom code to be run.

 ## before_app_launch.py